-So the new year is generally synonymous with making resolutions.
+So the new year is synonymous with making resolutions.
 You may or may not have one.
 We have two this year.
 The first is to take a trip somewhere every quarter this year.
 It doesn’t have to be a major trip.
 It may be a quick weekend getaway.
 But we figure it’s good for mental health, physical health, and exposing our little one to new places.

-Our second resolution was kind of started last year, so we’re cheating a little bit.
+Our second resolution started last year – so we’re cheating a little bit.
 It’s to do more things that make us feel healthy, both mentally and physically.
 We’re looking for things to work on in 2018, but in 2017 I decided to give yoga a try.
 The class I took was Yoga for Fertility and was taught by an awesome teacher named Cassie from Pulling Down the Moon.
 Pulling Down the Moon has locations throughout the Chicagoland area and I highly recommend it.
-But if you’re not from the area, check to see what’s by you.
-Even a beginner yoga level class is beneficial.
+But if you’re not from the area, check to see what’s near you.
+Even a beginner level yoga class is beneficial.
 I’ll let you know how my experience went, but first I wanted to point out that you don’t need to be in the middle of fertility treatments to take this course.
 I wasn’t and other people in my class weren’t.
 You can take it if you’re undecided about making the leap to fertility treatments, while undergoing fertility treatments (it’s safe), during pregnancy, after pregnancy.
 It’s a pretty diverse class.
 So here’s how it went for me:

 Why Take a Yoga Class?